moby/moby/docs/extend/plugins_volume.md

 ```

 Respond with the path on the host filesystem where the volume has been made
 available, and/or a string error if an error occurred.
+If the volume is currently not mounted, but was created by your driver, return an empty string as `Mountpoint`.

 ### /VolumeDriver.Unmount